tiesptg/bones/persist/README.md

 A more advance examples shows some other features.
 You can use implicite joins with . navigations of roles of relations.
 Both roles of a relation can be used.

 In the implicite joins in the "#Person.residence|Apartment.floor" example you see that floor is a field of the Apartment class that is a subclass of House that is the type of the role residence of Person.
 Any reference to a field with or with an implicit join should start with a hash '#'.

+Parameters in queries use JDBC style questionmarks to indicate its location.
+The value of the JDBC parameter is given as separate parameter to the where method.
+The order the parameters should follow the order of the questionmarks in the where clause.

 You see the calls to refresh to get the field values of the related objects.